-Established in 1988, the New Jersey Water Bank is a partnership between the New Jersey Department of Environmental Protection (DEP) and the New Jersey Infrastructure Bank (I-Bank) to provide low-cost financing for the design, construction, and implementation of projects that help to protect, maintain and improve water quality.
-The Water Bank administers New Jersey's Clean Water State Revolving Fund (CWSRF) and Drinking Water State Revolving Fund (DWSRF) under the federal Clean Water Act and Safe Drinking Water Act, respectively.
+Established in 1988, the New Jersey Water Bank is a partnership between the New Jersey Department of Environmental Protection (DEP) and the New Jersey Infrastructure Bank ("I-Bank") to provide low-cost financing for the design, construction, and implementation of projects that help to protect, maintain and improve water quality.
+The NJ Water Bank administers New Jersey's Clean Water State Revolving Fund (CWSRF) and Drinking Water State Revolving Fund (DWSRF) under the federal Clean Water Act and Safe Drinking Water Act, respectively.
 The State Revolving Fund (SRF) is a revolving/self-perpetuating loan program, in that SRF loan repayments are committed to finance future projects in perpetuity.

-The priorities and policies of the Water Bank are established in the Intended Use Plans (IUPs).
-The Priority System/IUP document must be developed annually, undergo a public participation process and be approved by the US Environmental Protection Agency (USEPA) for the State to qualify for SRF capitalization grants to support the Water Bank.
-This Federal Fiscal Year (FFY) 2021/State Fiscal Year (SFY) 2022 (FFY2021 IUP) provides information on how drinking water funds, available through the DEP and the I-Bank, will be used to provide financial assistance for drinking water projects and identifies State policies governing loan awards.
+The priorities and policies of the NJ Water Bank are established in the Intended Use Plans (IUPs).
+The Priority System/IUP document must be developed annually, undergo a public participation process and be approved by the US Environmental Protection Agency for the State to qualify for SRF capitalization grants to support the NJ Water Bank.
+This Federal Fiscal Year (FFY) 2021/State Fiscal Year (SFY) 2022 (FFY2021 IUP) and FFY 2020/SFY 2021 DWSRF IUP (FFY2020 IUP) provide information on how drinking water funds, available through the DEP and the I-Bank, will be used to provide financial assistance for drinking water projects and identifies State policies governing loan awards.
 Projects eligible for financing include a wide variety of drinking water treatment, including projects to address lead exposure in drinking water, violations of the maximum contaminant levels, unregulated contaminants, acute health effects (e.g. Surface Water Treatment Rule requirements).
+The FFY2021/SFY2021 CWSRF IUP was proposed and finalized in a separate document that is available on the website at www.nj.gov/dep/dwq/cwpl.htm.